PaddlePaddle/docs/doc/fluid/user_guides/howto/prepare_data/use_py_reader_en.rst

 Specific steps are as follows:

-1. Before the start of every epoch,call :code:`start()` to invoke PyReader;
+1. Before the start of every epoch, call :code:`start()` to invoke PyReader;

-2. At the end of every epoch, :code:`read_file` throw exception :code:`fluid.core.EOFException` .
+2. At the end of every epoch, :code:`read_file` throws exception :code:`fluid.core.EOFException` .
 Call :code:`reset()` after catching up exception to reset the state of PyReader in order to start next epoch.